Sumit2668/TwilioXamarinBindings/README.md

 Twilio SDKs Bindings for Xamarin apps

 > NOTE: New version of Twilio.Voice.iOS binding is pushed to a separate [repository](https://github.com/dkornev/TwilioVoiceXamarinIOS)
-> NOTE: New version of Twilio.Video.iOS binding is pushed to a separate [repository](https://github.com/dkornev/TwilioVideoXamarinIOS)
+> New version of Twilio.Video.iOS binding is pushed to a separate [repository](https://github.com/dkornev/TwilioVideoXamarinIOS)
+> New version of Twilio.Voice.Android binding is pushed to a separate [repository](https://github.com/dkornev/TwilioVoiceXamarinAndroid)

 [![NuGet][ios-video-nuget-img]][ios-video-nuget-link]
 [![NuGet][ios-voice-nuget-img]][ios-voice-nuget-link]